admayorgar/admayorgar/README.md

 🌱 I’m currently learning about:
 - Testing QA - Automation
 - Fullstack PHP development
-- Analysis and development of information systems.
+- Technical Analysis and Development of information systems.

 👯 I’m looking for my first IT job and to collaborate on Freelance projects.